The Nashville Sewer Crisis: How 867 New Residents Monthly Are Straining 50-Year-Old Infrastructure

 The $8.7 billion Tennessee estimate includes needs for:

-- Water main replacement in aging systems
+• Water main replacement in aging systems

-- Treatment plant upgrades to meet evolving regulations
+• Treatment plant upgrades to meet evolving regulations

-- Lead pipe removal (required by EPA rules)
+• Lead pipe removal (required by EPA rules)

-- System expansion to serve growing areas
+• System expansion to serve growing areas

-- Maintenance and rehabilitation of existing infrastructure.
+• Maintenance and rehabilitation of existing infrastructure.

 The American Society of Civil Engineers estimates that Tennessee needs $8.7 billion over the next 20 years to maintain and improve drinking water infrastructure statewide.
 This figure represents the gap between projected infrastructure needs and currently allocated funding.

-As Tennessee’s largest metropolitan area, Nashville accounts for a disproportionate share of both the state’s population and its aging infrastructure.
+As Tennessee’s largest metropolitan area, Nashville accounts for a significant share of both the state’s population and its aging infrastructure.
 While precise allocation of the $8.7 billion figure isn’t publicly broken down by region, Middle Tennessee’s combination of old infrastructure and rapid growth likely places it among the highest-need areas statewide.

 The funding gap represents the difference between what’s needed and what current revenue streams can support.
 Closing this gap requires some combination of:

-- Higher water and sewer rates
+• Higher water and sewer rates

-- State or federal infrastructure grants
+• State or federal infrastructure grants

-- Improved efficiency in infrastructure management
+• Improved efficiency in infrastructure management

-- New technologies that reduce replacement costs.
+• technologies that reduce replacement costs.

 For Nashville-area residents, the implication is that water and sewer rates will likely continue increasing over coming decades as Metro Water Services works to address aging infrastructure while serving a growing population.
 The alternative — deferring necessary improvements — would result in more frequent service disruptions, water quality concerns, and eventual system failures that would be even more expensive to address.

-The Rise of No-Dig Solutions
+The Rise of Trenchless Technology

 Trenchless technology refers to methods of repairing or replacing underground pipes with minimal excavation.
 Instead of digging a continuous trench to access the entire length of pipe — the traditional method — trenchless approaches typically require only small access points at each end of the repair section.